Kafū, aged forty-one.

 January 13th.

-The wind was fierce, and the cold was severe.
+The wind was fierce; the cold was severe.

 January 14th.

-I went to Sakuragi and we dined together.
+I went to Sakuraki and dined together with him.

 January 15th.